ebuchman/blog/content/posts/coins-history.md

 supply on the ledgers of banks.

-The Commercial Revolution saw a separation of roles for merchants, and the emergence of a new stationary class - merchants who could conduct their business from afar, without travel.
-Italian businessmen conducted their business from home, making ample use of carriers to travel between places with goods and letters, and of trusted (often family) factors, agents, and correspondents spread across the cities of Europe to execute transactions on their behalf.[^stationary-merchants]
+The Commercial Revolution saw a separation of roles for merchants, and the emergence of a new stationary class.
+Italian businessmen conducted their business from home, making ample use of carriers to travel between places with goods and letters, and of trusted (often family) factors, agents, and correspondents spread across the cities of Europe, executing transactions on their behalf.[^stationary-merchants]
 Italian pre-eminence in business and monetary matters led them to run mints and mines across Europe.
 The growth of their economies allowed them to do import replacement,[^import-replacement] producing locally things they previously needed to import.
-And finally, it opened the gateway for the return to gold in Europe.
+And finally, they opened the gateway for the return to gold in Europe.

 We have focused here on the role of the coins in the commercial revolution -